Monday’s Mid-Day Movers: 3 Stories Driving Markets

-Here are three stories helping shape the market Monday afternoon.
+Here are three stories helping drive markets Monday afternoon.